UsergitB/rebrain-devops-task1/README.md

 This can save everybody time by adhering to 4 principles:

-No lock in.
-No special formats or tooling; run common-readme once for pure vanilla markdown.
+1. **No lock in.** No special formats or tooling; run <code>common-readme</code> once for pure vanilla markdown.
-No surprises.
+1. No surprises.
 Pull as many details out of package.json -- like name, description, and license -- as possible.
 No time wasted on configuration.
-Cognitive funnelling.
+1. Cognitive funnelling.
 Start with the most general information at the top (Name, Description, Examples) and if the reader maintains interest, narrow down to specifics (API, Installation).
 This makes it easy for readers to "short circuit" and continue the hunt for the right module elsewhere without wasting time delving into unnecessary details.
-Consistency.
+1. Consistency.
 Your brain can scan a document much faster when it can anticipate its structure.
 Common format
 common-readme operates on the principle of cognitive funneling.